AngelcoreS/PhpMailer-Web-Azure/README.md

 ![default](assets/Img/12default.png)

-And this is the Contact.html that will send the form to contactme.php
+And here is the Contact.html file, which will send the form data (name, email, message, submitContact) to contactme.php:

 ![contact](assets/Img/14.1contacthtml.png)